 2.3 In the event of such a refusal, the University shall also inform the student of the student's right to a hearing in order to challenge the content of the education records to insure that information is not inaccurate, misleading or otherwise in violation of the privacy or other rights of the student.

-2.4 If the student requests a hearing, it shall be conducted according to procedures which shall include at least the following elements:
+2.4 If the student requests a hearing, it shall be conducted according to procedures, which shall include at least the following elements:

 The hearing shall be held within a reasonable period of time after the University has received the request and the student shall be given notice of the date, place, and time reasonable in advance of the hearing.